Peabody Injury Lawyer

 Claims for damages may settle outside of court or a lawsuit may be pursued after an injury in Peabody.
 The Peabody District Court is located at 1 Lowell Street in Peabody Massachusetts.
 An experienced Peabody injury attorney can assist in filing a case in the appropriate court or in negotiating an injury settlement.

-Schedule your free consultation with a Peabody personal injury lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Peabody personal injury lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.